c00lgat/OBSIDIAN/Ocaml.md

 - **Type inference**: Do not have to type information down everywhere.
 Compiler automatically figures out most types.
 Can make code easier to read and maintain.
 - **Parametric polymorphism**: Functions and data structures can be parameterized over types.
 Allows to reuse code.
 - **Garbage collection**: Automatic memory management.
 No need to manually allocate and deallocate like in C.
 - **Modules**: Modules help structuring large systems.
-They are used to encapsulate implementations begind interfaces.
+They are used to encapsulate implementations behind interfaces.

 Manual annotation in OCaml: (3110 : int);;
 Not a type cast!

+*Toplevel* is Ocaml's command-line interface.
+Similar to Python's IDLE, JShell for Java and LISP.
+In a terminal, type `utop` to start the toplevel. `CTRL+D` to exit the toplevel.
+You can also type `#quit;;` and press enter.